When You Can Sue an Employer For Wrongful Termination?

 Often Misunderstood As Requiring Cruel Conduct By An Employer, Wrongful Dismissal Simply Involves An Employee Terminated Without Proper Notice or Payment-In-Lieu of Notice.

-Unless an enforceable clause within a written contract exists that expressly states that the ESA minimum is indeed what applies, there is a "presumption that the contract is terminable without cause only on reasonable notice"; Machtinger v.
+Unless an enforceable clause within a written contract exists that expressly states that the Employment Standards Act minimum is indeed what applies, there is a "presumption that the contract is terminable without cause only on reasonable notice"; Machtinger v.
 HOJ Industries Ltd., 1 S.C.R.
-986 at 1005; accordingly, an employee is entitled to 'reasonable notice'; based on a variety of factors established and loosely defined by the precedent case of Bardal v.
+986 at 1005; accordingly, an employee is entitled to reasonable notice based on a variety of factors established and loosely defined by the precedent case of Bardal v.
 Globe & Mail Ltd., O.W.N.
 253 (H.C.).
 The factors from the Bardal case, which are expanded upon by other subsequent cases, include:

 - The employee's age at the time of termination;